StilianKaridov/Java-Web/README.md

 # Java-Web
-Projects from Java Web course from Soft Uni
+Mobilelele and Pathfinder projects from Java Web course in Soft Uni